adriansuter/php-autoload-override/README.md

 if the generated number is smaller equal to the given probability, then the method would return the first color, otherwise the method would return the second color.

+### The problem

 As we cannot control the output of the `rand` function (it is in global scope), we cannot unit test that method.
 Well, until now.
 Using the PHP-Autoload-Override library, it is possible to override the `rand` function and therefore control its generated random number.

+### The solution

-So, after installing the library into the dev-environment, we would open the bootstrap script of our test suite (see also [PHPUnit Configuration](https://phpunit.readthedocs.io/en/8.4/configuration.html#the-bootstrap-attribute)).
+After installing the PHP-Autoload-Override library, we would open the bootstrap script of our test suite (see also [PHPUnit Configuration](https://phpunit.readthedocs.io/en/8.4/configuration.html#the-bootstrap-attribute)).
 There we will write the following code